getgrav/grav-learn/pages/02.content/08.taxonomy/docs.md

 This will find all posts with `tag` set to `animal` **and** `cat` **and** `author` set to `jdoe`.
 Basically, this will specifically find **Post 2**.

-If you need a collection wich incluedes one term **or** the other, just add the `'or'` parameter after the array, example:
+If you need a collection which incluedes one term **or** the other, just add the `'or'` parameter after the array, example:
 ```bash
 {% for post in taxonomy.findTaxonomy({'tag':['dog','cat']},'or') %}
 ```